madcyph3r/AdvancedMaterialDrawer/README.md

 }
 ```

-And some changes in your AndroidManifest.xml file are necessary (see comments below)
+And some changes in your AndroidManifest.xml file are necessary (see comments below.
+If you copy the manifest file, please remove the comments.)
+For more information see the example.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>